paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-001-organization.md

   (E) developing an annual air traffic control system technology operation and maintenance plan that is consistent with the annual performance targets established under paragraph (4); and

-  (F) ensuring that the air traffic control system architecture remains, to the maximum extent practicable, flexible enough to incorporate future technological advances developed and directly procured by aircraft operators.
+  (F) ensuring that the air traffic control system architecture remains, to the maximum extent practicable, flexible enough to incorporate future technological advances developed and directly procured by the Administration, aircraft operators, or other private providers of information and services related to air traffic management.

 (3) **Compensation.—**

   (A) *In general.—* — The Chief Technology Officer shall be paid at an annual rate of basic pay to be determined by the Administrator, in consultation with the Chief Operating Officer.
 The annual rate may not exceed the annual compensation paid under [section 102 of title 3](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title3-section102&num=0&edition=prelim).

-The Chief Technology Officer shall be subject to the postemployment provisions of [section 207 of title 18](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section207&num=0&edition=prelim) as if the position of Chief Technology Officer were described in section 207(c)(2)(A)(i) of that title.
+  (B) *Post-employment.—* — The Chief Technology Officer shall be subject to the postemployment provisions of [section 207 of title 18](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section207&num=0&edition=prelim) as if the position of Chief Technology Officer were described in section 207(c)(2)(A)(i) of such title.

-  (B) *Bonus.—* — In addition to the annual rate of basic pay authorized by subparagraph (A), the Chief Technology Officer may receive a bonus for any calendar year not to exceed 30 percent of the annual rate of basic pay, based upon the Administrator’s evaluation of the Chief Technology Officer’s performance in relation to the performance targets established under paragraph (4).
+  (C) *Bonus.—* — In addition to the annual rate of basic pay authorized by subparagraph (A), the Chief Technology Officer may receive a bonus for any calendar year not to exceed 30 percent of the annual rate of basic pay, based upon the Administrator’s evaluation of the Chief Technology Officer’s performance in relation to the performance targets established under paragraph (4).

 (4) **Annual performance targets.—**